abugnais/CodingChallenge/Race-conditions WTF.md

 3. storing the downloaded document version number/ user-id pair and warning the user when uploading an older version of the document.

-option #3 seems to be the simplest, if a user tries to upload an older verison of the document then the system will warn him and ask for confirmation.
+option #3 seems to be the simplest, if a user tries to upload an older verison of the document then the system will reject the upload and as the user to download the newer version.

 ```php
 <?php